What is transactional email?

 Why it matters

 Verification emails and password reset links are transactional.
 They need to arrive quickly (within seconds, not minutes) and reliably.
-Email delivery services like Resend are built specifically for this — fast delivery, high reliability, detailed logs showing whether each email was delivered, opened, or bounced.
+Email delivery services are built specifically for this — fast delivery, high reliability, detailed logs showing whether each email was delivered, opened, or bounced.

 How your app sends transactional email